aposoftworks/laravel-utilities/README.md

 ```

-To use it, you can call the methods statically or just instanciate it.
+To use it, you must have an instance of it.

 ``` php
 <?php